ruester/gfz-command-line-tool-repository/doc/FormatConversionProcesses.md

 format.

-The shakemap is more structured than the basic table like approach of a simple feature collection, so there is just the shakemap format that supports the full range of information.
+The shakemap is more structured than the basic table like approach of a simple feature collection, so there is just the shakemap xml format that supports the full range of information.

 However we provide a mechanism to transform the data of the shakemap into